db47h/grog/README.md

 - SDL2 driver.
 - Add optional support for OpenGLES 3.x and higher versions of OpenGL (right now, OpenGLES 2.0 and OpenGL 3.0 only) => this depends on [gogl]
-- Desktop support: the only driver right now is GLFW, which supports Win/Mac/Linux/BSDs.
-I can only test Linux, so any contributions to make it compile out of the box on anything else is welcome.
-- Mobile support: Android support is planned.
-Contributions welcome for iOS.

 ### Tweaks